 Stocks pause amid record run

-U.S equity futures are pointing to a slightly lower open on Wednesday when Wall Street begins trading.
+U.S equity futures are trading cautiously on Wednesday.

 Continue Reading Below

-The major futures indexes are indicating a slide of of 0.1 percent.
+The major futures indexes are indicating a mixed open.

-Global stock markets were mostly higher Wednesday after reports that an incentive to get the "Phase One" trade deal done between the U.S. and China, some tariffs may be rolled back.
+Global stock markets were mostly higher Wednesday after reports that an incentive to get the "phase one" trade deal done between the U.S. and China, some tariffs may be rolled back.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE